lmullen/jsr/_source/issues/vol16/edwards.markdown

 The signature at the bottom said simply, "Christian love, Dale Cannon, PhD."[^48] It was this final statement about "theory vs. fact" that prompted Artist to reply.
-The premise of the Genesis Bill centered on the distinction between theories and facts in the science classroom, however Cannon raised an important objection to this seemingly basic assumption.
+The premise of the Genesis Bill centered on the distinction between theories and facts in the science classroom;
+however, Cannon raised an important objection to this seemingly basic assumption.
 Was it really accurate to label all stories about the origins of life on earth as theories in the scientific sense?
 Would the Genesis account of creation hold up to the same kind of scrutiny that